Deforestation explained

 What Australian wildlife is being impacted by deforestation?

-Deforestation is named as a factor that affects most of Australia’s threatened species.
+Deforestation affects most of Australia’s threatened species.
 Some of these include:

 Deforestation is also the greatest threat to koalas in Queensland and New South Wales.